supersonictw/purple-line/README.md

 Make sure you have the required prerequisites installed:

 * libpurple - Library that provides the core functionality of Pidgin and other compatible clients.
-  Probably available from your package manager
+  Probably available from your package manager.
 * thrift - Apache Thrift compiler.
 May be available from your package manager.
 * libthrift - Apache Thrift C++ library.
 May be available from your package manager.
+* libgcrypt - Crypto library.
+Probably available from your package manager.

 To install the plugin system-wide, run: